 Unfortunately, the rules of such contests don’t really explain where is the line between the plagiarism and acceptable use of someone else’s graphics.

 From a practical point of view, I think that we can safely use parts of sprites belonging to Cipsoft to make our designs resemble some items already existing in Tibia.
-If the backpack’s shape in game stays always the same, we shouldn’t look for the other ideas by force.
+If the backpack’s shape in-game stays always the same, we shouldn’t look for the other ideas by force.
 Let’s use the shape itself while creating the rest based on our own imagination!

-If we can specify which effect (flash, smoke, etc.) will appear after using the item we are working on, it seems reasonable to also copy it and apply directly to your graphics, while changing its colour, for example to better match the colour pattern.
+If we can specify which effect (flash, smoke, etc.) will appear after using the item we are working on, it seems reasonable to also copy it and apply it directly to your graphics, while changing its colour, for example to better match the colour pattern.